json-api/json-api/format/index.md

 > Note: It is recommended that dot-separated (U+002E FULL-STOP, ".") sort fields be used to request sorting based upon relationship attributes.
-For example, a sort field of `+author.name` could be used to request that the primary data be sorted based upon the `name` attribute of the `author` relationship.
+For example, a sort field of `author.name` could be used to request that the primary data be sorted based upon the `name` attribute of the `author` relationship.